Last Update: Sunday, April 6, 2008

 long lungo old vecchio entertaining divertente

-short corto / basso intelligent intelligente excited eccitato
+short (length) corto intelligent intelligente excited eccitato

-correct giusto stupid stupido enthusiastic entusiasta
+correct giusto stupid stupido enthusiastic entusiasto

-mistaken/wrong sbagliato elegant elegante generous generoso
+mistaken / wrong sbagliato elegant elegante generous generoso

-expensive/dear caro inelegant inelegante kind gentile
+expensive / dear caro unfashionable inelegante kind gentile

 economical/cheap economico rich ricco nervous nervoso